 SURF sources (Netherlands)

 SURF is a cooperative association of Dutch educational and research institutions.
-Their aim is to work together to acquire or develop the best possible digital services, and to encourage knowledge sharing through continuous innovation.
-SURF published several articles and blogs about ChatGPT and offers webinars about this theme.
-Check out their website for recent activities, like: a publication of SURF Promises of AI in Education(2022) and a collection of other sources and information: ChatGPT - verzameling bronnen | SURF Communities.
-Artificial intelligence en machine learning | SURF.nl and see some examples below:
+They aim to work together to acquire or develop the best possible digital services and to encourage knowledge sharing through continuous innovation.
+SURF published several articles and blogs about ChatGPT and offers webinars on this topic.

 National sources

 - Npuls introduces the magazine 'Smarter Education with AI' - Npuls Very informative magazine, can be downloaded for free.
 Practical tips for the classroom, interviews with leading experts, background stories and inspiring examples of AI in education.
-Various topics are covered, including applying AI in education, AI and testing, ethics, guidelines and policy.
+Various topics are covered, including applying AI in education, AI and testing, ethics, guidelines, and policy.
 Dutch: Npuls presenteert het magazine Slimmer onderwijs met AI - Npuls

 - Microsoft Word - HAN Handreiking ChatGPT en toetsing (Ducth only) Handreiking ChatGPT & Toetsing.
 AI in onderwijs en toetsing voor examinatoren en examencommissies.
 Frank Vonk, Jorn Bunk, 13 februari 2023.
 HAN - University of Applied Sciences.